-The Board of Management and Supervisory Board of technotrans AG issued the most recent Declaration of Compliance in accordance with Section 161 of the German Stock Corporation Act (AktG) in September 2017 with the following wording:
+The Board of Management and Supervisory Board of technotrans SE issued the most recent Declaration of Compliance in accordance with Section 161 of the German Stock Corporation Act (AktG) in September 2018 with the following wording:

-“Since the Declaration of Compliance last submitted in September 2016, technotrans AG has complied with the recommendations of the German Corporate Governance Code (DCGK) in the version dated May 5, 2015 (announced in the Federal Gazette on June 12, 2015) with the exception of the following departures, and will in the future equally comply with the recommendations of DCGK in the version dated February 7, 2017 (announced in the Federal Official Gazette on April 24, 2017), with the declared exceptions:
+“Since the Declaration of Compliance last submitted in September 2017, technotrans SE has complied with the recommendations of the German Corporate Governance Code (DCGK) in the version dated February 7, 2017 (announced in the Federal Gazette on April 24, 2017) with the exception of the following departures, and will in the future equally comply with the recommendations of DCGK with the declared exceptions:

 Article 4.2.5 (Disclosure of Board of Management remuneration)

 The German Corporate Governance Code recommends that the benefits granted plus fringe benefits, the maximum and minimum attainable remuneration for variable remuneration components as well as the fixed remuneration, short-term and long-term variable remuneration received, together with the benefit expenses for occupational pensions and other maintenance benefits, be presented in the Remuneration Report for every Board of Management member, and that template specimen tables be used for this information.

 technotrans AG discloses the remuneration of each individual Board of Management member in agreement with the applicable statutory requirements, broken down into non-performance-related and performance-related pay.
 The Board of Management and Supervisory Board do not believe that changing the form of presentation for Board of Management remuneration will improve quality and ease of understanding.
 For that reason, no further sub-classification is practised, nor are the specimen tables used.

 Article 5.1.2 (Composition of the Board of Management)